The Furies (1950 film): Filming

 Filming occurred primarily on location in Tucson, Arizona, beginning on November 9, 1949.
 Filming completed on December 23, 1949, although additional footage and retakes were filmed on January 7, 1950.
 Some interiors were shot at Paramount Studios in Los Angeles.

-The film would be Walter Huston's final role before his death at the age of 67.
+The film would be Walter Huston's final role before his death at the age of 66.

+Director Anthony Mann said: "Of all the men I’ve ever worked with, Wallis is the best producer.
+He knows about film making, and has his own opinions.
+If he doesn’t agree with you, you have a helluva fight, but at least he knows what he’s trying for, and in this sense he’s very good.
+He’s an expert film maker.
+We had Walter Huston on it.
+He was a man who adored his profession.
+He was everything that one hopes an actor will be."

 Release

 Box office

-The Furies premiered in Tucson, Arizona on July 21, 1950 before screening nationally in August 1950.
-Although it grossed $1,550,000 million at the U.S. box office, the film was considered a financial failure for Paramount.
+The Furies premiered in Tucson, Arizona on July 21, 1950, before screening nationally in August 1950.
+Although it grossed $1,550,000 million at the American box office, the film was considered a financial failure for Paramount.

 Home media

-The Criterion Collection released the film on DVD on November 21, 2008, billing it as a "hidden treasure of American filmmaking."
-The Criterion Collection released the film on Blu-ray disc on April 20, 2021.
+The Criterion Collection released the film on DVD on November 21, 2008, billing it as a "hidden treasure of American filmmaking", and on Blu-ray disc on April 20, 2021.

 Reception

 In a contemporary review for The New York Times, critic A. H. Weiler wrote: "Since Hal B. Wallis, who produced, and Charles Schnee, the scenarist of 'The Furies,' were of a mind to turn out a big or adult-type Western, they can be listed as having achieved their goal.
 For this tale ... is more a camera view of personalities than livestock, more fairly entertaining discourse than hard riding and rustlers.
 'The Furies,' in short, has sacrificed speed and corn for a brand of drama usually set indoors.
 The results are interesting if not entirely exciting."

+Niven Busch refused any involvement with the film after selling his novel to Hal Wallis.
+After viewing the film, he said:

+I didn’t think it had the intensity that I wanted.
+I thought it was a good book, and I thought the story was as good as Pursued, really.
+It had that great character of the father.
+I thought Stanwyck should have been better directed.
+And I thought the outdoor sequences should have been much better handled...
+I thought Gilbert Roland was good.
+I thought the fight up in the Pinnacles was good.
+But Wendell Corey was very insipid.
+They needed a very vital guy for that.

 The film has received critical acclaim from modern-day critics.
 The review aggregator Rotten Tomatoes reports that 90% of critics have offered positive reviews, based on 10 reviews, with an average score of 7.9/10.

+The film was nominated for the Academy Award for Best Cinematography at the 23rd Academy Awards, but lost to The Third Man.